braintree/pg_ha_migrations/README.md

 - This method does not support sub-partitioning.
 - This method runs multiple DDL statements non-transactionally.
-  - creating / attaching an index on a child table could fail, resulting in an error and an invalid index on the parent table
+  - Creating or attaching an index on a child table could fail.
+In such cases an exception will be raised, and an `INVALID` index will be left on the parent table.

 #### safe\_add\_unvalidated\_check\_constraint